 |Sync Request||-||Whether this is a origin retrieval request from CND, "-" for no|

-- The source bucket and target bucket must belong to the same data center of the same user.
+- The source bucket and target bucket must belong to the same region of the same user.

 - TargetPrefix indicates the name prefix of the object used for storing access logs.
 The field can be left blank.